Bathroom mold in Newport Oregon

 Disaster Master was called for bathroom mold remediation in Newport Oregon.
 After a quick inspection, we discovered plenty of mold growth on the outside and inside of the walls.

 Before starting work on any mold job, we always set up the containment area first.

-A containment area is required to minimize potential spread of mold spores to rest of the building.
-We use an air-scrubber on all mold jobs to ensure we trap airborne mold spores during the process.
-Disposable hazmat suits, gloves, and full face mask are necessary to protect the technician during the work.
+A containment area is required to minimize the potential spread of mold spores to the rest of the building.
+We use an air scrubber on all mold jobs to ensure we trap airborne mold spores during the process.
+Disposable hazmat suits, gloves, and full-face masks are necessary to protect the technician during the work.

-Professional water damage dry out is much less expensive than having to pay for the extra cost for mold remediation every time.
+Professional water damage dries out is much less expensive than having to pay for the extra cost for mold remediation every time.